Intergang: Post-Crisis

 Vincent Edge as seen in The Adventures of Superman #500.

-In post-Crisis continuity, Morgan Edge was the leader of Intergang, until he suffered a heart attack due to stress.
+In post-Crisis continuity, Morgan Edge was the leader of Intergang until he suffered a heart attack due to stress.
 While he believed he was working for Darkseid, his Apokoliptian contact was actually DeSaad, whose only aim in supplying him with weaponry was to cause suffering.
-While he was in the hospital his legitimate businesses were taken over by his father Vincent Edge, and Intergang was taken over by Bruno Mannheim, who trained on Apokolips with Granny Goodness.
-A later retcon has it that Mannheim was the original leader of Intergang, dealing knowingly with DeSaad.
-How Edge took over is unrevealed.
+While he was in the hospital, Edge's legitimate businesses were taken over by his father Vincent Edge and Intergang was taken over by Bruno Mannheim.
+A later retcon established that Mannheim was the original leader of Intergang.